 Some of the language used to describe autism and autistic people has changed over the years.
 There are some terms that are no longer preferred, but that you may come across in older literature:

-How to support someone with autism – the basics
+How to support an autistic person – the basics

 Supporting an autistic person is, in many ways, the same as supporting any other client.
 You should work with them to support their needs and achieve their desired outcomes.